Skip to main content

 Action Window

-RFP expected April 2026.
-Award November 2026.
+The NIWC Atlantic December 2025 forecast targeted an April 2026 RFP; as of May 18, 2026 no solicitation has posted on SAM.gov.
+Award still targeted November 2026.
 Small business set-aside.
 If you need SeaPort-NxG access and do not have it, the teaming window is now.
 8(a) firms with MHS desktop virtualization experience are the primary teaming targets.
+Watch the next NIWC Atlantic quarterly forecast for the revised RFP date.

 Sources: Solicitation N6523625R3032 (Verified — SAM.gov).
 Incumbent identification and acquisition: public records (Verified).
 SeaPort-NxG requirement (Verified).